by Dr. Lawrence Wilson

 Once installed, set the massager to the high pressure setting and preferably to pulse at high pressure.

 3. Water massage.
-Quickly Do your whole body with the massager.
-Be sure to do places you might miss, such as the backs of the knees, between the toes, between the fingers, all around the ears, the navel, the elbows and wrists, the butt area, along with the usual places that need washing.
-Also, brush the genital organs – all around them, pushing the penis aside to do the testicles.
+Quickly do your whole body with the massager.
+Be sure to do places you might miss, such as the backs of the knees, between the toes, between the fingers, all around the ears, the navel, the elbows and wrists, the butt area, the eyes (with your eyes closed) along with the usual places that need washing.
+Also, use it on the genital organs – all around them, pushing the penis aside to do the testicles.
 Women need to move the labia aside so they can brush this area well.

 4. Soap.
 Now use some soap on your skin.
 One way to do this quickly and easily is to put some liquid soap in a spray bottle with enough water so it sprays easily.
 Then just spray yourself to soap up.
 Be sure to soap areas you might miss – the same ones as mentioned above.

 5. Brush.
 Now use a skin brush.
-The best one to buy, in my view, is one with a plastic handle and synthetic bristles.
-The ones with the wooden handle and natural bristles unfortunately become moldy, and this is not good.
+The best one to buy, in my view, is one with a plastic handle and natural bristles.
+Synthetic bristles are okay but may be too rought.
 A lufa is nice, but it needs to have a handle to reach your mid-back unless you can reach it or you shower with a partner who can do your back.
 Once again, brush everywhere, including the places listed above that many people miss.

 6. Different directions.
 DonŐt just go down the body, try going across your legs, for example.
 Reverse directions and brush in the other direction, and at right angles to how you usually do it.
 This can be very helpful.